-Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.
+Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Merrick Limited Ingredient Diet Turkey and Chickpeas
+Merrick Limited Ingredient Lamb and Sweet Potato Grain Free

 Dry Dog Food